 The following are five tips/traits that are commonly found in successful medical practices:

 The most valuable asset in any medical practice is the medical practitioner themselves.
 A medical practitioner has the ability to earn many millions of dollars in fees over a working life – so getting this insured should be one of your first priorities.
 Source advice on putting quality policies in place and get it done early when you are young and fit.
 Beware of just insuring for the now, make sure you insure with an eye on your future needs as a practitioner and a breadwinner in your family.

-There is no one off-the-shelf solution that suits the set-up of every medical professional business.
+There is no off-the-shelf solution that suits the set-up needs of every medical professional business.
 Each medical practitioner has his/her own existing assets, debts, family situation and future needs.
 Sit down with a professional accountant early in your career and start discussing these options well before you make a decision to go into private practice.

 You should understand how your business works, but do not try to be the medical practitioner, practice manager, financial adviser and business accountant.
 Find good people to fill these roles, pay them appropriately for their skills and experience – then concentrate on your own area of expertise.

 As a medical professional, your own health and personal relationships can suffer from the strain of stress and overwork – just like your patients.
 Be ruthless with your time management and make sure you set aside slots for personal and family time.
 Getting point number 2 correct (Outsourcing Non Core Work) can be a big help in this area.

-5. Tax Savings Are Important, But Only One Part Of Wealth Creation.
-Many medicos are high income earners and that usually means a large tax bill to pay each year.
+Many medical professionals are high income earners and that usually means a large tax bill to pay each year.
 This tax bill can be taken out as part of your salary when you are working at a hospital, or paid via your business structures when you are in private practice.
 Your business and investment planning priorities should always be mindful of being tax effective, but tax is just one element in the overall picture.
-Focussing only on maximising tax deductions can reduce your tax bill, but it may not produce the best overall wealth accumulation outcome.
+Focusing only on maximising tax deductions can reduce your tax bill, but it may not produce the best overall wealth accumulation outcome.
 Make sure you have a financial adviser who considers BOTH your tax and investment strategies.